Top 10 sights in Paris

 The Panthéon was the first major monument in Paris.
 Built between 1764 and 1790, it’s necropolis was used to bury famous French citizens.

 The Paris Latin Quarter (Quartier Latin) is one of the oldest in the city.
 It is currently one of the most charming and lively areas in Paris.

 Known as the Painter’s neighborhood, Montmartre’s small and steep narrow streets are home to the oldest cabarets and to the Basilica of the Sacré-Coeur.

 The magnificent Hôtel national des Invalides was designed during the seventeenth century as a home and hospital for retired French soldiers.

-The Champs-Élysées is 1.2 miles (1.9 km) long and is the most beautiful and well-known avenue in Paris.
-It is also one of the best-known thoroughfare in the world.
+The Champs-Élysées is 1.2 miles (1.9 km) long and is the most beautiful and well-known avenues in Paris and the world.

 Declared World Heritage Site by UNESCO over thirty years ago, the Palace of Versailles is one of the most famous palaces worldwide.